 The purpose of this Annex is to provide examples of frame exchange sequences that depict their usage throughout the various clauses of this standard.
 This Annex will not cover reference designs or recommended implementations of frame exchange sequences.
 The examples of frame exchange sequences that will be covered in Annex G include the following contexts:

 Distributed Coordination Function (DCF).
-This example is one in which a minimum specified duration exists between basic frame exchange sequences.
+This example is one in which a minimum specified duration exists between basic frame exchange sequences to gain control of a wireless medium for the duration of a contention-based access period protected by a NAV.

 HCF controlled channel access (HCCA).
 This example is one in which HCF frame exchange sequences are implemented as part of the handling rules defined by the HCF.